filip-husnik/pseudofinder/README.md

 ```
 prokka --compliant --rfam contigs.fa
 ```
-## How does pseudo finder detect pseudogene candidates?
+## How does Pseudofinder detect pseudogene candidates?

-This flowchart shows all steps of the pseudofinder pipeline.
+This flowchart shows all steps of the Pseudofinder pipeline.

 ![alt text](https://github.com/filip-husnik/pseudo-finder/blob/master/flowchart.png)

-## Running pseudo finder to detect pseudogenes
+## Commands

+### Annotate

+TODO: Add a blurb about this command.

-As with any other python script, there are two ways how to run it.
+As with any other python script, there are two ways how to run it:
 ```
 # Call it directly with python3.
 python3 pseudo_finder.py